 Related: 7 Change Management Models and How To Apply Them

-Tips for using visuals in change management plans
+Visual tips for change management plans

 Now that you’ve seen some examples of how visuals can support organizational transformation initiatives, let’s go over some tips before you get started bringing your plans to life.